stanhe/AutoAddVersionCode/README.md

 }
 ```
 ### Optional fields

-when you use the default settings,this plugin will add versionCode in build.grale only when release.so there are some optional filds to benefit your.
+when you use the default settings,this plugin will add versionCode in build.grale only when release.

+there are some optional filds to benefit you.
 * 'gradle'(default) --- this will only add versionCode in build.gradle when release.
 * 'manifest'  --- this will only add versionCode in manifest.xml when release.
 * 'all' --- add versionCode in buid.gradle and manifest.xml when release.